SergeyKhizhnyak/WeatherApp/README.md

 # Weather App

 ### Description
-It is Weather Forecast application that accepts a geographical coordinate and provivedes a hourly weather forecast for seven days.
-Time always starts at 0:00 today and contains 168 hours.
-If user decline location permission or its impossible to get a geographical coordinate, Kyiv coordinates will be used as default.
+It is a Weather Forecast application that accepts geographical coordinate  and provides an hourly weather forecast for seven days.
+Time always starts at 0:00 today and contains forecast for 168 hours.
+If a user declines location permission or it's impossible to get a geographical coordinate, Kyiv coordinates will be used as default.

 ## Used tools